math-doc/seminars/README.md

 # Reading Seminars for Optimisation and Inference

-These reading seminars are held at Imperial College on a weekly basis, and are meant to present papers related to Optimisation and Inference.
+These reading seminars are held at Imperial College on a weekly basis.
+We plan to study recent papers on the following topics: global optimization, variational inference, non-asymptotic analysis of stochastic gradient descent-type algorithms, natural gradient descent, Markov chain simulation.

+**All are welcome**, particularly PhD students and research associates.
+Please contact us for further details.

 ### Practical details
 **How to stay tunned?** Please subscribe to the [mailing list](https://mailman.ic.ac.uk/mailman/listinfo/opt-inf-reading-seminar). \